top of page

 Regents Canal

-Further along I there was a flower bed on the side of the path, with brightly coloured nasturtiums spilling out from a wooden frame.
+Further along there was a flower bed on the side of the path, with brightly coloured nasturtiums spilling out from a wooden frame.

 Nasturtiums beside the canal

-A little further along I came across Sheep Lane, a clue that I was near to the way of The Black Path - the direction that farmers took to walk their livestock to Smithfields many years ago.
+And then I came across Sheep Lane, a clue that I was near to the way of The Black Path - the direction that farmers took to walk their livestock to Smithfields many years ago.

 It was a short walk from here to Hackney City Farm.
 It was busy that day with visitors of all ages escaping from their urban surrounds and into a rural sanctuary.